camerongoble/The-Keptin-Must-Die-/TKMD Rules.md

 The Keptin's chains are A and B, because they start with a King (even though B only has one card, that card is a K, so it counts).

 Find the card with the lowest value in each of the Keptin's chains.
-In column A this is 8 and in column B this is K.  The card values belong to the King of that suit, thus the 7 ♥ in A is considered to be 7 ♠ instead because the K is ♠.
+In column A this is 8 and in column B this is K.  The card values always belong to the King of that suit, thus the 7 ♥ in A is considered to be 7 ♠ instead because the K is ♠.
 A K by itself is always its own suit.

 It is very important to keep this in mind: